chr1st1ank/dike/CONTRIBUTING.md

 ### Write Documentation

-dataframe-io could always use more documentation, whether as part of the official dataframe-io docs, in docstrings, or even on the web in blog posts, articles, and such.
+aiodike could always use more documentation, whether as part of the official aiodike docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/chr1st1ank/dframeio/issues.
+The best way to send feedback is to file an issue at https://github.com/chr1st1ank/aiodike/issues.

 If you are proposing a feature: